andryuha77/Emerging-Technologies-Project/README.md

 # Emerging-Technologies-Project
+My Name is Andrey Petruk final year Software Development student.
-Project for the module for [Emerging Technologies](https://emerging-technologies.github.io/) 2017 module.
+This is project for the [Emerging Technologies](https://emerging-technologies.github.io/) 2017 module.
 The module is taught to undergraduate students at [GMIT](http://www.gmit.ie) in the Department of Computer Science and Applied Physics.
 The lecturer is [Ian McLoughlin](https://ianmcloughlin.github.io).